Best Foods for Eye Health

-According to a recent European study and a Portuguese study, eating the nutritious vegetables, fruits and fish of a Mediterranean-inspired diet can reduce your risk of developing age-related macular degeneration (AMD) or having it become more advanced.
+According to European and Portuguese studies, eating the nutritious vegetables, fruits and fish of a Mediterranean-inspired diet can reduce your risk of developing age-related macular degeneration (AMD) or having it become more advanced.

 The Mediterranean diet generally includes:

 - Nuts (like almonds, cashews, pistachios and walnuts);

 - Whole grains (such as complete grains of wheat, rice, oats, barley, rye, quinoa);

 - Fish (such as fresh or water-packed salmon, tuna, trout, mackerel or herring); and

 - Olive or canola oil instead of butter